-Industry wide, this is the time it takes for a package to travel from warehouse or place of origin, to its final destination.
-Often ecommerce shipping speeds are determined by distance, for example, domestic or international shipping.
-Shipping speeds are communicated as timelines, for example: one day, two days, etc.
+Shipping speed is the time it takes for a package to travel from warehouse or place of origin to its final destination.
+Often, ecommerce shipping speeds are determined by distance and delivery routes—for example, domestic or international shipping.

 💡 Tip: Shipping speeds within Shopify allows businesses to provide their customers a range of days at checkout that reflect the estimated transit time of their purchase.